-In the early morning hours of January 19th, Matthew McCain suffered a seizure in his cell at the Durham County Detention Facility, a white, narrow-windowed monolith at the heart of Durham’s revitalizing downtown.
+In the early morning hours of January 19, 2016, Matthew McCain suffered a seizure in his cell at the Durham County Detention Facility, a white, narrow-windowed monolith at the heart of Durham's revitalizing downtown.
 Inmates in his pod yelled for help and repeatedly pressed emergency call buttons but, according to witnesses, these calls were unanswered by the officer on duty.
-McCain died at approximately 5:30am.
-He was twenty-nine.
-His new daughter, Kinslee, had been born just a few weeks prior, during McCain’s incarceration.
+McCain died at approximately 5:30 a.m.
+He was 29.
+His new daughter, Kinslee, had been born just a few weeks prior, during McCain's incarceration.
 He never met her.

 McCain had been incarcerated since August, awaiting a trial date that was repeatedly pushed back.
 Throughout that time, he frequently told his family and his girlfriend, Ashley Canady, that the jail was not providing adequate medical care.
 McCain suffered from epilepsy and diabetes, and he reported that he could not get consistent insulin treatment, despite frequent requests.
 His anti-seizure medication, Dilantin, was also administered incorrectly.
 According to Canady, his prescription called for nightly doses, to lower the risk of seizures while he slept.
 Instead, medical staff gave him his insulin and his Dilantin together, during the day.
 Some days he received no medication at all.
 "No one should have to beg to have medication," said Canady, who helped McCain file official grievances against the jail and its low-cost, private medical provider, Correct Care Solutions.